Gursimran-kaur10/.GitHub.io/README.md

 | ----- | ------------- | ------------ |
 | 18 July 2024 |Er.
 Jasvir singh Grewal|About NSS (National Service Scheme) |

+# Er.
+Jasvir Singh Grewal told us about the National Service Scheme (NSS) •

+• NSS provides an opportunity to the students to become a better person in their life
+• He talked about the true meaning of engineering.
+• He talked abot the stem cells as a cure to blood cancer patients.
+• He laid stress on qualitative plantation of tress rather than qualitative.
+• Planting more and more tress help in improving the Air Quality Index.
+• He told everyone to practice Reduce, Reuse, Recycle.
+• He mentioned how participating in NSS activities and getting certificates improves our portfolio for future resumes.
+• He talked abot the stem cells as a cure to blood cancer patients.
+• At End, he introduced the concept of reverse engineering.

+ # <mark> DAY-7 </mark>

 | Date | Resource person | Description |
 | ----- | ------------- | ------------ |